AccelByte/cloudsave-validator-grpc-plugin-server-go/README.md

 This simple app will demonstrate custom record validation above.
 This app contains scenario when client send invalid JSON schema to cloudsave-validator.

-When client send create game record with key using suffix `favourite_weapon` with invalid request body:
+When client send create player record with key using suffix `favourite_weapon` with invalid request body:
 ```json
 {
   "foo": "bar"